-On March 9, we invited the Youth Program at the Victoria Native Friendship Centre (VNFC) to dine with us at PPS Cook Street to experience an authentic southern Italian meal.
-It was a unanimous decision by the PPS team to volunteer their time for the project including the donation of all food.
+On March 9, we invited the Youth Program at the Victoria Native Friendship Centre (VNFC) to dine with us at Pizzeria Prima Strada Cook Street to experience an authentic southern Italian meal.
+It was a unanimous decision by the Prima Strada team to volunteer their time for the project including the donation of all food.

 “The Youth Program at the VNFC seeks to expand the experiential opportunities of young Indigenous peoples in Victoria, and when those experiences are offered in partnership with community, especially non-Indigenous community, they also move forward the greater dialogue of reconciliation,” says Tanya Clarmont, Youth Department Team Lead.